Shahryar-Sohail/AceOfBlades/README.md

 # 🛒 Ace of Blades

-I have created a full-featured **E-Commerce Project** using ⚛️ React JS, 🎨 Tailwind CSS, 🌸 Daisy UI, and 🔥 Firebase.
+I have created a full-featured **E-Commerce Project** using ⚛️ React JS
+🎨 Tailwind CSS
+🌸 Daisy UI
+📜TypeScript
+📈Chart.js
+🔥 Firebase

 ## ✨ Features
 - 🛍️ Add to Cart